To pass on the value of Japanese gardens and the skills of nurturing them, Ueyakato Landscape offers occasional training for gardeners outside Japan.

 These were our first live online sessions, but in the end the exchange of questions and answers made it easy to convey the essential points of how to improve one’s skills.

-Continuously holding this program for the last three years has allowed us not only to help each other raise our skill level, but also to rethink what it means to foster gardens with people from different cultural backgrounds and environments.
+The program has allowed us not only to help each other raise our skill level, but also to rethink what it means to foster gardens with people from different cultural backgrounds and environments.